Shoma Chaudhury

-Shoma Chaudhury is an Indian journalist, editor, and political commentator.
+Shoma Chaudhury (born 8 March 1971) is an Indian journalist, editor, and political commentator.
 She was managing editor and one of the founders of Tehelka, an investigative public interest newsmagazine.
 She also co-founded and was director of THiNK, an international conference of ideas, and Algebra, the Arts & Ideas Club, a platform for live conversations with prominent Indians.
 Chaudhury is the founder of Lucid Lines Productions, an intellectual properties company.

 Biography

 Chaudhury was born in Darjeeling, and grew up in the tea gardens of Dooars where both her parents were doctors.
-She studied in St Helen’s Convent in Kurseong; La Martiniere School in Kolkata; and in Lady Shri Ram College, New Delhi.
-She topped Delhi University twice, in both BA and MA English..
+She studied in St Helen's Convent in Kurseong; La Martiniere School in Kolkata; and in Lady Shri Ram College, New Delhi.